openairproject/sensor-esp32/README.md

 - Some Pinouts have been changed:

--- Button is now on Pin 0 (button on ESP32 board), low active (configurable)
+- - Button is now on Pin 0 (button on ESP32 board), low active (configurable)

--- RGB LED has been reduced to channel blue on Pin 2 (LED on ESP32 board, configurable)
+- - RGB LED has been reduced to channel blue on Pin 2 (LED on ESP32 board, configurable)

--- Pins for heater and fan have been set to unused (-1) by default
+- - Pins for heater and fan have been set to unused (-1) by default

--- No need for RTS/CTS pin assignment
+- - No need for RTS/CTS pin assignment on RS232 ports

+## The following description is outdated ##

 ## Features